-USU has been recognized as a “2020 Campus Prevention Network Seal of Prevention” recipient, which is a designation given to institutions committed to comprehensive, evidence-based digital prevention strategies on issues of wellness, safety, and inclusion.
-More information about the seal is available at the CPN Seal of Prevention website.
+USU has been recognized as a “2021 Campus Prevention Network Seal of Prevention” recipient, which is a designation given to institutions committed to comprehensive, evidence-based digital prevention strategies on issues of wellness, safety, and inclusion.

 Mandatory Student Sexual Misconduct Prevention Training

 Incoming and continuing students who do not complete their assigned sexual misconduct prevention training by the start of the registration period have a hold placed on their accounts, which prevents them from registering for future semesters.
-USU had previously offered the online sexual misconduct prevention course to incoming students on an optional basis, but adding a "hard mandate" has driven course completion by incoming students up to near 100 percent.
+USU had previously offered the online sexual misconduct prevention course to incoming students on an optional basis, but adding a "hard mandate" has driven course completion by students up to near 100 percent each semester.